Toddsqui/learning-git/README.md

 # Delete the branch
 ## ...locally (this will not delete the branch on GitHub)
 git branch -d my-branch

+# List branches -- This will show you all of the branches and which one you are on
+git branch
 ```

 ### GitHub pull requests